What is the Nissan Ariya?

 Battery, range and charging

-Buyers will be able to choose from 63kWh or 87kWh battery packs.
+Buyers are able to choose from 63kWh or 87kWh battery packs.
 The figures refer to the actual usable capacity rather than the overall size, so while the smaller pack may seem only fractionally bigger than the one offered in the 62kWh LEAF, the actual usable capacity of the LEAF pack is 56kWh.

 The arrival of the Ariya also marks the end of the road for Nissan’s association with CHAdeMO charging hardware.
-While the LEAF will continue to use the connector, the Ariya, along with all future Nissan electric models will use the more common CCS charging port.
+While the LEAF will continue to use the connector, the Ariya, along with all future Nissan electric models uses the more common CCS charging port.
 63kWh versions come equipped with a 7.4kW AC charger for domestic use, 87kWh models include a 22kW three-phase charger.

-How much will it cost?
+How much does it cost?